dejonghe/aws-batch-example/README.md

 ### Assumptions:
 * You have an AWS Account.
 * You’re using Bash.
-* You have pip installed
+* You have pip installed.
+[Help](https://pip.pypa.io/en/stable/installing/)
-* You're the AWS CLI installed, preferred version 1.11.108 or greater.
+* You have the AWS CLI installed, preferred version 1.11.108 or greater.
 [Help](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)
-* You have configured the CLI, set up AWS IAM access credentials.
+* You have configured the CLI, set up AWS IAM access credentials that have appropreate access.
 [Help](https://docs.aws.amazon.com/cli/latest/reference/configure/index.html)
 * You have docker installed.
 [Help](https://docs.docker.com/install/)
 * You have a Ec2 KeyPair in your AWS Account / Default Region [Help](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)
 * You have a VPC with at least two subnets that have internet access, you can use the default VPC.
 [Help](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/default-vpc.html)